 What counts toward the cap

-- Sent connection requests (whether accepted, ignored, or pending)
+- Sent connection requests, whether they're eventually accepted, ignored, or left pending

-- Pending invitations older than ~14 days that haven't been withdrawn
+- Pending invitations older than roughly 14 days that haven't been withdrawn

 How to maximize within the cap

 - Withdraw stale invitations weekly.
-Anything pending past 14 days probably isn't accepting.
-Withdraw to free up invite slots.
+Anything pending past 14 days probably isn't converting.
+Withdrawing it frees up sending room instead of letting it sit as dead weight against the cap.

 What triggers a restriction